TS Queen Mary

 Glasgow's boat : Her importance to the social history of Glasgow and the Firth of Clyde should not be underestimated.
 She followed her predecessors by being primarily based in the centre of Glasgow and ferrying many hundreds of thousands of its citizens to the Clyde resorts for day trips and for their annual holidays.
 Going "doon the watter" was one of the timeless aspects of industrial Glasgow's life - a rare chance to escape the city for the fresh air and beautiful scenery of the Firth in a ship built in one of the area's most famous shipyards.

-The original Queen Mary : She has, of course, the curiousity value of being the "original" Queen Mary and holding the name that the Cunard line wished for its new ocean liner, which went on to become one of the world's most famous ships.
-The grudging agreement of her owners saw the name go to the Clydebank-built liner which is now preserved in Long Beach, California, whilst the Clyde steamer became the first "Queen Mary II" (strictly speaking, slightly different to Queen Mary 2) until recovering her original name in 1976.
+The "original" Queen Mary : Although not the first ship to have been called Queen Mary, she has the curiousity value of holding the name that the Cunard-White Star line wished for its new ocean liner, which went on to become one of the world's most famous ships.
+The grudging agreement of her owners saw the name go to the Clydebank-built liner so as to avoid an unacceptable duplication of names on the shipping register.
+The liner is now preserved in Long Beach, California, whilst the Clyde steamer became the first "Queen Mary II" (strictly speaking, slightly different to Queen Mary 2) until recovering her original name in 1976.
 On display in her forward saloon was a portrait of HRH Queen Mary, wife of HRH King George V, gifted by the Cunard company in appreciation.
 In addition, a brass plaque was presented which recorded the details of the event.

 Click here for more about Queen Mary's connection with the famous Cunard ocean liner Queen Mary